nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 ## Check the state of the Availability Group Replication

-- **In SSMS Object Explorer, right click on Availbility Group** Select **Show Dashboard**, and then double click on **AG1**.
+- **In SSMS Object Explorer, right-click on Availability Group** Select **Show Dashboard**and double-click on **AG1**.

     <img src=../graphics/m2/2.4.19.png width="25%" height="25%" >

-- With the dashboard loaded, notice that the Availbility group state is **Healty**.
-Data is activly replicating between the two instances, WINDOWS1 and WINDOWS2.
+- With the dashboard loaded, notice that the Availability group state is **Healthy**.
+Data is actively replicating between the two instances, WINDOWS1 and WINDOWS2.

     <img src=../graphics/m2/2.4.20.png width="75%" height="75%" >

-- WINDOWS2's Synchronization State is in **synchronizing** since the current AG Availbility Mode is Asynchronous.
-If we changed the Availability Mode to Synchronous for Windows2 the sate will change to Synchronized.
+- WINDOWS2's Synchronization State is in **synchronizing** since the current AG Availability Mode is Asynchronous.
+If we change the Availability Mode to Synchronous for Windows2, the state will change to Synchronized.

 <br />